Strategies of Successful Students

 During the tutoring session

-- Use your textbook, assignments, and class notes.
+- Bring your textbook, assignments, and class notes to the study session.

 - Write down questions you may want to ask the instructor during the next class lecture.